Sasha Alexander

 Suzana Drobnjakovic (Сузана Дробњаковић; born May 17, 1973), known professionally as Sasha Alexander, is an American actress.
-She played Gretchen Witter in Dawson's Creek and has acted in films including Yes Man (2008) and He's Just Not That Into You (2009).
+She played Gretchen Witter in Dawson's Creek (2000–2001) and appeared in such films as Yes Man (2008) and He's Just Not That Into You (2009).
 Alexander played Caitlin Todd for the first two seasons of NCIS (2003–2005).
-From July 2010 through September 2016, Alexander starred as Maura Isles in the TNT series Rizzoli & Isles, and was a regular in Season 5 and 6 of Shameless in 2015–2016.
+From July 2010 through September 2016, Alexander starred as Maura Isles in the TNT series Rizzoli & Isles, and was a regular in Season 5 and 6 of Shameless in 2015–16.

 Early life

-Alexander, who is of Serbian descent, was born Suzana Drobnjakovic in Los Angeles, California.
+Sasha Alexander, who is of Serbian descent, was born Suzana Drobnjakovic on May 17, 1973, in Los Angeles, California.
 She began acting in school productions in the seventh grade.
 She was also an ice skater, but stopped due to a knee injury.
 She continued acting through high school and college, then moved to New York City to act in summer stock and Shakespeare festivals.
 She graduated from the University of Southern California's School of Cinema-Television, where she was a member of the sorority Kappa Alpha Theta.